dcppc/2018-july-workshop/docs/agenda.md

 17:00 - End

 ## Workshop Day 2:  July 26, 2018

 09: 00: Welcome remarks

- 09: 15: Lightning talks: The awesome things you _hope to accomplish in the future_.
+09: 15: Lightning talks: The awesome things you  hope to accomplish in the future.

-- Xenon:
-- Sodium:
-- Phosphorus:
-- Oxygen:
-- Nitrogen:
-- Hydrogen (NIH):
-- Helium:
-- Data Stewards (TOPMed):
-- Data Stewards (GTEx):
-- Data Stewards (AGR):
-- Copper:
-- Carbon:
-- Calcium:
-- Argon:
+_To view the speaker order and to indicate who will represent your team, please visit [this issue](https://github.com/dcppc/2018-july-workshop/issues/).
+Each speaker will have 5 minutes to present and 3 minutes for Q&A._

 10:30 - Coffee break (~20 minutes)